 Florida’s Workers’ Compensation Statute Of Limitations

 Dealing with a work-related injury can be hectic.
 In addition to receiving medical care and considering your finances, you are also expected to stay within Florida’s statute of limitations as they apply to workers’ compensation.

 In addition to notifying your employer within 30 days, we have just two years to file a workers’ compensation claim.
-If a third-party personal injury claim is necessary, then we must file it within four years from the date of the accident.
+If a third-party personal injury claim is necessary, then we must file it within two years from the date of the accident.